thurstonemerson/memory-game/README.md

 [TEMPERANCE:False, HANGED_MAN:False, JUSTICE:False, DEATH:False],
 [HERMIT:False, DEATH:False, JUSTICE:False, HIGH_PRIESTESS:False],
 [FOOL:False, HIGH_PRIESTESS:False, LOVERS:False, HERMIT:False]]

+To see the 2D list of cards with boolean value, change the DEBUG setting in the config.py file to True.

 To make a move, row and column values must be represented in array index values, ie each index begins at 0 not 1.